Online Obituaries

 Any special program for the deceased

-Once you’ve listed all those information, you can start forming them into more meaningful sentences.
+Once you’ve listed all this information, you can start forming it into more meaningful sentences.

 Decide if you want a concise or elaborate message.
 Once again, what’s considered appropriate to publicly share is really up to you and your fellow mourners.

-For a more personalised obituary, add a special message at the bottom.
-This can include anecdotes, thank you notes, words of encouragement, and prayer.
+For a more personalized obituary, add a special message at the bottom.
+This can include anecdotes, thank you notes, words of encouragement or a prayer.

-While this last section is optional, it can be a great way of fitting in anything that wouldn’t fit elsewhere or injecting a bit of the deceased’s unique personality.
+While this last section is optional, it can be a great way of fitting in anything that wouldn’t fit elsewhere and injecting a bit of the deceased’s unique personality.

-Write an Obituary for your Grandmother - Often the caring, nurturing soul who can often act us our second mother.
+Write an obituary for your Grandmother.
+This caring, nurturing soul might act as our second mother.
 Consider her role as a grandmother, mother, wife and friend.